 10. Use innovative technology

 Technology is revolutionizing the patient experience.
 Having a centralized electronic solution for communication between staff allows for a smoother care delivery process.
 Incident reporting systems with EHR integration eliminate the need for unreliable and time-consuming paper forms.
-Additionally, patients can scan QR codes to provide feedback that alerts a staff member in real-time to follow up before the patient leaves their visit.
+Additionally, individuals can scan QR codes to provide patient feedback that alerts a staff member in real-time to follow up before the patient leaves their visit.
+This aggregated safety data can then be used to further improve patient experience.

 Improve Health Outcomes